MetaBorgCube/java.mstx/README.md

 ## Installation

-Running the spec on Java programs requires Ministatix, the Java spoofax frontend, and a Jcala compiler to be installed.
+Running the spec on Java programs requires Ministatix, the Java spoofax frontend, and a Java compiler to be installed.

 Instructions for ministatix can be found in the [MiniStatix](https://github.com/metaborg/ministatix.hs/) repository.

-The Jcala spoofax frontend can be build using the `javafront` make target.
+The Java spoofax frontend can be build using the `javafront` make target.
 This will download a Spoofax binary and build the parser in a project local directory.

 If this recipe does not work for you, please report an